mozilla/addons-server/docs/topics/api/signing.rst

     :param version: The version of the add-on.
 A version ending with ``a``, ``alpha``, ``b``, or ``beta`` and an optional number is detected as beta.
 For example: ``2.0-beta1`` or ``1.2a``.
-    :param channel: (optional) The version channel this version should uploaded to, which determines its visibility on the site.
-Can be either ``unlisted`` or ``listed``.
-See note below.
     :form upload: The add-on file being uploaded.
+    :form channel: (optional) The channel this version should be uploaded to, which determines its visibility on the site.
+It can be either ``unlisted`` or ``listed``.
+See the note below.
     :reqheader Content-Type: multipart/form-data

     .. note::
-        ``channel`` is only valid for new versions on existing add-ons - if the add-on is new the version will be created as ``unlisted``.
-If the parameter isn't supplied then the channel of the most recent version (submitted either via this API or the website) will assumed.
+        ``channel`` is only valid for new versions on existing add-ons.
+        If the add-on is new then the version will be created as ``unlisted``.
+        If the parameter isn't supplied then the channel of the most recent version (submitted either via this API or the website) will be assumed.
-        (e.g. if you submit a version as ``listed`` then the next version will be ``listed``, if you don't specify the channel).
+        For example, if you submit a version as ``listed`` then the next version will be ``listed`` if you don't specify the channel.

     **Response:**